abagusetty/CMakeBuild/dox/TargetMacros.md

 Arguments:
-- `NAME` the name of the resulting test and the name of a directory that is set up correctly for use with NWChemExBase
+- `NAME` the name of the resulting test and the name of a directory that is set up correctly for use with CMakeBuild

 ### Example